 Ben Bussey – Editor/Staff Writer

-An unassuming resident of Northern England who somehow wound up in charge a site set up by two Americans, Ben has been churning out reviews for Brutal As Hell ever since Marc Patterson launched the site on New Year’s Day 2009.
-After a while Marc decided to throw him a bone by naming him UK editor.
-As of September 2012, with Marc taking a back seat, Ben’s now the editor-in-chief.
-There’s a lesson there, kids: perseverance.
+An unassuming resident of Northern England who somehow wound up in charge a site set up by two Americans, Ben has been writing for Brutal As Hell since its inception in 2009, and editing since around 2011.
 Further strings to his bow include an MA in Cult Film and Television from London’s Brunel University, and a short story collection, From The Gut.
-He also contributes to Yahoo Movies UK, and has contributed to Scream Magazine and The Big Picture.
+He also writes for Yahoo Movies UK, and has contributed to Scream Magazine and The Big Picture.
 A child of the 1980s through and through, he maintains that The Monster Squad is the single greatest film ever made.
 Contact Ben@Brutalashell.com, or alternatively find him on Twitter or Facebook.